stefanosiano/PowerfulImageView/README.md

 Custom Android ImageView with a circle indicating a progress (e.g. download progress of the image)

 To do:
+Add option to follow image size instead of imageView size
+Set parcelable things
 Add initialization class, to set default parameters (may be useful when using multiple themes)
-Add option to follow image size instead of imageView size
 Clean/refactor code before moving somewhere else

 Write instructions and readme file